 An optional character string specifying the name of the column in

-(the default), the function will assume the second column is the label column.
-To explicitly prevent label extraction (e.g., for data without labels), provideNA
+new_datathat contains the true labels.
+IfNULL(the default), the function will assume the second column is the label column.
+To explicitly prevent label extraction (e.g., for data without labels), provideNA.- pos_class

 A character string for the positive class label used in the model's probability predictions.
 Defaults to